Yelp/dumb-init/README.md

 ### Option 3: Installing from PyPI

 dumb-init can be installed [from PyPI](https://pypi.python.org/pypi/dumb-init) using pip.
-Since dumb-init is written in C, you'll want to first install gcc (on Debian/Ubuntu, `apt-get install gcc` is sufficient), then just `pip install dumb-init`.
+Since dumb-init is written in C, you'll want to first install a C compiler (on Debian/Ubuntu, `apt-get install gcc` is sufficient), then just `pip install dumb-init`.